Zypperman/js-simple-games/README.md

 # js-rock-paper-sissors
-fluff program for the Odin project
+fluff program for the Odin project.

+Rock paper scissors in the terminal with javascript.